 2. Bipolar I depression – monotherapy

-3. Bipolar I depression – adjunct to lithium or valproate
+3. Bipolar I depression – as an adjunct to lithium or valproate

 Starting Dose: 40 mg per day